microsoft/pyright/docs/type-inference.md

     var2 = (a, a)

     # If you want the type to be tuple[int, ...]
-    # (i.e. a homogenous tuple of indeterminate length),
+    # (i.e. a homogeneous tuple of indeterminate length),
     # use a type annotation.
     var3: tuple[int, ...] = (a, a)
 ```